 The Nikon F-mount has been around since 1959.
 There are many lenses out there to choose from.

 With so many lenses available you can find inexpensive specialty lenses.
-Macro, telephoto, ultra wide angle, and zooms can be found without have to spend much money.
+Macro, telephoto, ultra-wide-angle, and zooms can be found without having to spend much money.

 Similar Nikon Used DSLRs to Look For

 Nikon D300 (12.0MP)